 A stitch that forms a chain-like pattern after a series of looped stitches.
 This stitch is used for straight or curved lines.
 Check the tutorial here.

 This type of stitch is frequently used for making floral and petal designs of most embroidery patterns.
 It is not made continuously.
 Rather, you have to make a loop and create a small stitch at the end of the loop, which later on creates a look of a daisy petal.
 Check the tutorial here.

 10. Seed Stitch

 The seed stitch is also considered a running stitch.
 It is also called a rice grain stitch.
 This is done by making a running stitch in one single direction until the whole design is filled just like the image shown above.
 Check here for more details.

 Herringbone is a versatile stitch that can be used to hem garments.
 It is also known as catch stitch or plaited stitch.
 If you’ll try to create this, you might want to draw parallel lines to make sure you’re getting even spaces in between.
 See the tutorial here.

-Pat on the back for learning how to do these embroidery stitches.
+Give yourself a pat on the back for learning how to do these hand embroidery stitches.
 Practice them and we’re sure you’ll get far!
-There are so many embroidery designs you can create.
+There are so many hand embroidery designs you can create.
 If your first several attempts didn’t turn out right, don’t worry!
 Just keep practicing and eventually you’ll master them all.
 Happy stitching!